SiliconLabs/bluetooth_applications/bluetooth_hid_keyboard/readme.md

 properly enumerate.
 After a device has successfully enumerated, the host can begin sending and receiving data in the form of reports.
 For more information, see [HID Specification and Usage Tables](https://www.usb.org/hid).

 The HID over GATT profile is an adaptation of the USB HID specification.
-In this profile, the *Report Map characteristic* (Bluetooth LE version of the USB *Report Descrtiptor*) is used to specify the HID *Report characteristic*, which is responsible for exchanging data between a HID Device and a HID Host.
+In this profile, the *Report Map characteristic* (Bluetooth LE version of the USB *Report Descriptor*) is used to specify the HID *Report characteristic*, which is responsible for exchanging data between a HID Device and a HID Host.

-In this profile there can be several *Report charateristics* but only one *Report Map characteristic* which defines the size of the reports, and the purpose of each byte and bit in each report.
+In this profile there can be several *Report characteristics* but only one *Report Map characteristic* which defines the size of the reports, and the purpose of each byte and bit in each report.
 Input reports are sent using notifications and they can also be read by the host.

 A Bluetooth HID Device must implement the HID over GATT profile.
 In addition to HID Service, this profile requires the Battery Service and the Device Information Service, too.
 The detailed description can be found in [HID over GATT Profile Specification](https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=245141).